joestringer/RouteFlow/nox/doc/manual/source/installation.rst

 ^^^^^^^^^^^^^^

-The NOX team's internal development environment is standardized around Debian's Lenny distribution (http://wiki.debian.org/DebianLenny).
-While we test releases on other Linux distributions (Fedora, Gentoo, Ubuntu), FreeBSD and NetBSD, using Lenny is certain to provide the least hassle.
+The NOX team's internal development environment is standardized around Debian unstable.
+While we test releases on other Linux distributions (Fedora, Gentoo, Ubuntu), FreeBSD and NetBSD, using Debian unstable is certain to provide the least hassle.

 NOX relies on the following software packages.
 All are available under Debian as apt packages.
 Other distributions may require them to be separately installed from source:

-* g++ 4.2 or greater
+* g++ 4.1 or greater
 * Boost C++ libraries, v1.34.1 or greater (http://www.boost.org)
 * Xerces C++ parser, v2.7.0 or greater (http://xerces.apache.org/xerces-c)